 This lawful charter from 1761, passed by King Joseph I of Portugal (1714-1777), concerns African slaves arriving in Portugal.
-It recalls a tragic chapter in European and world history, when slavery and colonisation were rife.It is estimated that the Atlantic slave trade carried between 10 and 12 million African slaves to the New World, known as the Americas.
-A large number of African slaves were also forced to live and work in the European countries that practised colonialism.
-For example, in 1552, African (black) slaves who are carried to Portugal from America, Africa, and Asia, shall be considered free as soon as they arrive at the ports of the kingdom.It is estimated that the Atlantic slave trade carried between 10 and 12 million African slaves to the New World, known as the Americas.
-A large number of African slaves were also forced to live and work in the European countries that practised colonialism.
-For example, in 1552, African slaves made up around 10% of the Portuguese capital, Lisbon.
+It recalls a tragic chapter in European and world history, when slavery and colonisation were rife.
+The charter declares that, from the time mentioned, African (black) slaves who are carried to Portugal from America, Africa, and Asia, shall be considered free as soon as they arrive at the ports of the kingdom.

-The Abolitionist Movement aimed to put an end to slavery Slavery, with its long history, had almost ceased to exist in medieval Europe.
-However, it began to re-emerge in the 15th century, for example when the Portuguese Prince Henry (1394-1460) started the enslavement of Berbers in 1442.This coincided with the global growth of colonialism, also known as 'the Age of Discovery'.
-This document was an important step in that process.
+Slavery, with its long history, had almost ceased to exist in medieval Europe.
+However, it began to re-emerge in the 15th century, for example when the Portuguese Prince Henry (1394-1460) started the enslavement of Berbers in 1442.
+This coincided with the global growth of colonialism, also known as 'the Age of Discovery'.